-2.3 When the user’s formal connection with the university is at an end, he /she is responsible for ensuring that copies of data, programs etc. that belong to the university is not deleted, but turned over to the IT-department centrally or to a local IT-officer.
+2.3 When the user’s formal connection with the university is at an end, he/she is responsible for ensuring that copies of data, programs etc. that belong to the university are not deleted, but turned over to the Division of IT centrally or to a local IT officer.
 Private files/data should be deleted by the user within a period of three months.
 If this is not done, the material may be deleted by the IT department.
 In cases of death, the inheritors can take over the material by agreement.

-3.1 No user must take actions which result in operational disruptions in any part of the system or in any other way may cause inconveniences for other users.
+3.1 No user must take actions that result in operational disruptions in any part of the system or in any other way may cause inconveniences for other users.

-3.2 Users who make use of other storage devices than those allocated by the IT-department are themselves responsible for securing these devices against data loss.
+3.2 Users who make use of other storage devices than those allocated by the Division of IT are themselves responsible for securing these devices against data loss.
 Such devices include local hard disk, external hard disk, USB drives etc.